TheDeadSlayer/ReactJs-Portfolio/README.md

 ## 🚀 Deployment
 This website is deployed on Vercel for live hosting.
 Here are the steps to deploy the app using Vercel:

-1.Create an account or log in to Vercel.
+1. Create an account or log in to Vercel.
-2.Click on "New Project."
+2. Click on "New Project."
-3.Connect your GitHub repository (where this portfolio is hosted).
+3. Connect your GitHub repository (where this portfolio is hosted).
 4. Select the repository and deploy it.